Bootstrap FreeKB - OpenShift - Delete machine using the oc delete machine command

 If you are not familiar with the oc command, refer to OpenShift - Getting Started with the oc command.

-I like to think of a "machine" as OpenShift representation of a Virtual Machine, such as an Amazon Web Services (AWS) EC2 Instance, or a VMWare Virtual Machine, and then a Node, and then the pods running on the node.
+I like to think of a machine as OpenShift representation of a Virtual Machine, such as an Amazon Web Services (AWS) EC2 Instance, or a VMWare Virtual Machine, and then a Node, and then the pods running on the node.
+Machine Configs can be used to configure the Virtual Machine Operating System, such as configuring a Linux systemd service such as sshd or chronyd or Network Manager.

-The oc get machineset command can be used to display the cluster of edge, infra and worker machines.
+The oc get machineset command can be used to display the desired, current, ready and available machines.
 The machines will be in the openshift-machine-api namespace.
 Notice in this example that there are 2 worker machines.

 ~]$ oc get machineset --namespace openshift-machine-api